svaberg/nova-postdoc-retreat.github.io/index.md

+# About

+The NOVA postdoc retreat meeting is open to all postdocs associated with a Dutch astronomical institute as well as those affiliated with SRON, ASTRON, and TU Delft.
+The aim of the meeting is to go beyond standard postdoc training normally offered by universities by offering sessions that can further serve your career.
+This entails aspects related to participants who wish to pursue an academic career, but also participants who are considering pursuing a non-academic trajectory.
+Apart from these career aspects, the meeting tries to give the participants a sense of practical `soft-skills' that may serve useful in both academic and non-academic environments.

+# Practicals

+In 2023 the NOVA postdoc retreat will be held in Leiden.
+Specifically on Thursday Nov.
+30 and Fri.
+Dec.
+1 in the Golden Tulip Inn hotel.

+It is up to the participants from outside Leiden to cover their accommodation expenses.
+Only if the budget allows, we can cover accommodation expenses for participants not based in Leiden.

+*MAP has to be inserted here*

+# Programme

+*TO BE INSERTED when finalised*

 # Registration form

 Please use the following form to register for the 2023 NOVA post-doc retreat:
 <!-- Registration form starts here please take care-->
 <form